ng-docs/angular-cn/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-helpful">

-This small test demonstrates how Angular tests can verify a component's visual representation &mdash;something not possible with [component class tests](guide/testing-components-basics#component-class-testing)&mdash; at low cost and without resorting to much slower and more complicated end-to-end tests.
+This small test demonstrates how Angular tests can verify a component's visual representation —something not possible with [component class tests](guide/testing-components-basics#component-class-testing)— at low cost and without resorting to much slower and more complicated end-to-end tests.

 </div>

 #### Clicking

-Clicking the hero should raise a `selected` event that the host component \(`DashboardComponent` presumably\) can hear:
+Clicking the hero should raise a `selected` event that the host component (`DashboardComponent` presumably) can hear:

 <code-example path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="click-test"></code-example>